modernjuliaworkflows/modernjuliaworkflows.github.io/optimizing/index.md

 ## Principles

 All tips to writing performant Julia code can be derived from two fundamental ideas:
-1. Ensure that the compiler can derive the type of every variable so optimizations be performed.
+1. Ensure that the compiler can infer the type of every variable so optimizations be performed.
 2. Avoid unnecessary heap allocations which slow the code down.

 The compiler's job is to optimize and translate Julia code it into runnable [machine code](https://en.wikipedia.org/wiki/Machine_code).